selcukeraslan/hacking/README.md

-These Stuff Just for Hacking.
+These Stuff's are Just for Hacking.

-Use it with your OWN RESPONSIBILITY!
+Use it in your OWN RESPONSIBILITY!

 Leg0raX